tcouch/rsd-talks/rsd/experiences.md

 > like I was inside my computer.

 -- A student at a UCL software carpentry event

-## Program or be Programmed

-* Everyone scientist is a software engineer and data scientist now
-* "Data Scientist" - "Food Chef?"
-* *Reproducible* data-driven research *is* programming.
-    * Come for the labour savings, but stay for the audit trail

-## But the syllabus is full.

-* Ideally, *everyone* would know *everything*!
-* This is clearly impossible
-* So we need *division of labour*
-* and enough training to work together

 ## RITS's training programme